 Homework is set to promote learning at home as part of a good well-rounded education.
-All homework at Maltby Academy will be meaningful, purposeful and focus on: Prep Learning - Preparing students for upcoming learning/lessons.
-Deliberate Practice - Specifically practicing recent activities to embed knowledge and understanding.
-Retrieval Practice - Recalling prior learning through quizzes and mini-tests as a method of embedding knowledge into the long-term memory.
+All homework at Maltby Academy will be meaningful, purposeful and focus on: Prep Learning - Preparing students for upcoming learning/lessons, Deliberate Practice - Specifically practicing recent activities to embed knowledge and understanding, Retrieval Practice - Recalling prior learning through quizzes and mini-tests as a method of embedding knowledge into the long-term memory.
+At Key Stage 3, students will be provided with a new Knowledge Organiser each term containing key foundational knowledge from across the curriculum, to support with the retrieval quizzes set for homework.